215-967-9070

 What Makes Schwartz, Fox & Saltzman Philadelphia’s Top Child Custody Lawyers

 When your child’s future is at stake, you need more than a lawyer.
-You need a team that understands what matters most.
-At Schwartz, Fox & Saltzman, we build personalized strategies around your values, your rights, and your child’s best interests.
+You need a legal team that understands what matters most.
+At Schwartz, Fox & Saltzman, we build personalized child custody strategies around your values, your rights, and your child’s best interests.
 Every custody case is different, and we take the time to understand yours.

 Here’s what sets us apart: